Faith-Based Addiction Recovery

 Faith-based recovery combines traditional addiction treatment with a spiritual component.
 Counselors and therapists at faith-based treatment centers focus on addiction treatment alongside teachings and wisdom from their faith.
 For instance, Christian rehab programs may include daily prayer as part of their program.

 Faith-based treatment programs are similar to 12-step programs.
-Both focus on spirituality, the community’s importance, and the bonds it can create.
+Both focus on spirituality, the importance of the community, and the bonds it can create.

 Having spiritual conversations and reflections in a group environment can remind individuals in treatment that it is ok to ask for help and that they aren’t alone.

 Unlike traditional treatment facilities, faith-based facilities provide all patients with a space to go and pray.
-Some facilities even offer religious services for their patients with the theme of recovery, such as bible study.
+Some facilities even offer religious services for their patients, such as Bible study, based on the theme of recovery.

 How Does Faith-Based Recovery Help with Addiction?

 Faith-based recovery programs use the spiritual side to encourage recovery and continued sobriety.
-They help the patient realize that while it might feel like they are alone, they aren’t.
+They help the patient realize that while it might feel alone, they aren’t.
 They use spirituality and God to remind those in recovery that they will always have support as long as they have faith.

 The support goes beyond just spirituality.
 A significant component of faith-based recovery is community.
 Everyone who enters a faith-based recovery program is there for the same reason and with the same goals.

 This support system allows everyone in the program to reflect and discuss their issues with like-minded people who share the same goal.
-This support system can continue to benefit each group member long after completing treatment and returning to their regular lives.
+This support system can continue to benefit each group member long after they complete treatment and return to their regular lives.

 Overview of Addiction Treatment Programs